 Community Acceptance, appreciation, honesty allowing us to learn from limitations, consideration, respect, support, trust, understanding, emotional safety, empathy, warmth

 Abstract values Beauty, order, harmony, peace, inspiration

-Given that human beings have needs, when you are interacting with someone who is angry or sad, you should try to address those needs directly.
-Wrong!
-You’re probably going to end up misunderstanding them.
-There are a lot of needs and Marshall people need their emotions addressed before they can introspect to identify their own needs.
-Peaceful interaction comes from showing empathy by acknowledging feelings and then trying to address needs.
+Given that human beings have needs, when you are interacting with someone who is angry or sad, you might think you should try to address those needs directly.
+Unfortunately, it’s not so simple!
+By targeting needs, you are likely to misunderstand them and cause frustration.
+There are too many needs to intuit them consistently!
+Furthermore, people need their emotions addressed before they can stop being defensive and identify their own needs via introspection.
+In other words, peaceful interaction comes from showing empathy by acknowledging feelings and then trying to address needs.

 |The Non-Violent Communication Process|

 |Clearly expressing how I am without blaming or criticizing||Receiving how you are without blame or criticism|